brigidar/galaxy_workflows/README.md

 Galaxy can be found on [Github](https://github.com/galaxyproject) and the manual in the [Galaxy Wiki](https://docs.galaxyproject.org/en/latest/index.html).
 Galaxy can be run locally, on a server (cluster or single server), and on the cloud.
 If you are planning on running Galaxy on the cloud, we recommend you select a linux-based operating system.

-All tools and workflows required can be retrieved from the Galaxy toolshed under the repository SNPDV.
+All tools and workflows required can be retrieved from the Galaxy toolshed under the repository SNPDEF.
 This can be done from the browser interface directly.
 For more information on how to install tools, please refer to the [Galaxy Toolshed Wiki](https://docs.galaxyproject.org/en/latest/ts_api_doc.html).

-### Install packages

-Although Galaxy allows to call up conda packages through the requirements tag in the xml, installing them before will make it less clunky and assure that they are functional.
-In command line type "conda install" followed by the name of the package as given in the list.
-Please install all the packages below.
-Conda will automatically add the path to the bin and you will be able to use the programs in Galaxy.
-  * biopython
-  * bedtools
-  * pandas
-  * entrez-direct
-  * sra-tools
-  * matplotlib
-  * samtools

 ## Workflows